Flavor structure of the energy-momentum tensor form factors of the proton: Energy-momentum tensor form factors of the proton

-where $A^q$, $J^q$, $D^q$, and $\bar{c}^q$ are called the mass, spin, $D$-term, and CCT form factors of the nucleon, respectively.
-As mentioned above, the second Mellin moments of the vector GPDs are related to the GFFs as follows
+where $A^q$, $J^q$, $D^q$, and $\bar{c}^q$ are called the flavor-decomposed light-front~(LF) momentum, spin, $D$-term, and $\bar{c}$ form factors, respectively.
+As mentioned above, the second Mellin moments of the vector GPDs are related to the EMTFFs as follows

-As we observe from Eqs.~\eqref{eq:3} and \eqref{eq:5}, the leading-twist GPDs do not provide the nucleon CCTs.
-Higher-twist GPDs are required to define them.
+As we observe from Eqs.~\eqref{eq:3} and \eqref{eq:5}, the leading-twist GPDs do not provide the proton $\bar{c}$ form factors.
+Higher-twist GPDs are required to define them~\cite{Leader:2012ar, Leader:2013jra}.

 Note that the symmetric EMT current is conserved only when both the quark and gluon parts are considered: